iron0012/tdhopper.com/content/pages/About Me.md

 I'm interested in math, data, machine learning, computation, and software development.

 I am a data scientist at [Distil Networks](http://distilnetworks.com).
 I previously worked as a data scientist for [Qadium, Inc](https://qadium.com/ "QADIUM"), data engineer at [Parse.ly](http://parse.ly) and a data scientist at [RTI International](http://www.rti.org/ "RTI International").
-I have a masters in operations research from North Carolina State University where I worked with [Brian Denton](http://sitemaker.umich.edu/btdenton/home) on approximate dynamic programming in healthcare.
+I have a masters in operations research from North Carolina State University where I worked with [Brian Denton](http://sitemaker.umich.edu/btdenton/home) on reinforcement learning for healthcare scheduling.
 I also spent a year as a grad student in math at the [University of Virginia](http://www.math.virginia.edu "Department of Mathematics, U.Va.").
 My undergraduate degree from [Grove City College](http://www.gcc.edu/Pages/Grove-City-College.aspx "Grove City College") is in mathematics; I also earned minors in applied physics and computer science.

 In my free time, I enjoy conversation, reading, hiking, [taking pictures](https://www.flickr.com/photos/tdhopper), (more) programming, and beer.

 ### Projects

 * I built a [high-performance Python package](https://github.com/datamicroscopes/lda) for Gibbs sampling-based inference for nonparametric topic modeling (HDP-LDA).
+* I created [a Twitter bot](http://twitter.com/your_old_tweets) to help people uncover their old tweets from each day of the year.
 * I have another blog for quick posts tracking [Things I've Learned](http://til.tdhopper.com/).
 * I am a contributor to [streamparse](https://github.com/Parsely/streamparse "Parsely/streamparse · GitHub") which integrates Python and Apache Storm for real-time data processing.
 * I have a single page website to collect notes on one of my other hobbies: [ultralight backpacking](http://www.ultratall-ultralight.com/).
 In particular, notes on ultralight gear for the very tall.